rspamd/rspamd.com/doc/modules/clickhouse.md

 └──────────────────────────────────────┴─────────────────┴────────┘
 ~~~

-### Clickhouse tables schema
+## Clickhouse tables schema

-Before using of this module, you need to create certain tables in clickhouse.
-Here is the desired schema for these tables:
+Before using of this module, Rspamd needs to create certain tables in Clickhouse.
+This operation, as well as schema version upgrade (if needed), are performed automatically by Rspamd using `on_load` scripts.
+Here is the desired schema for Rspamd tables:

 ~~~
 CREATE TABLE rspamd